Register

 This is a registry study, meaning researchers will collect data from young athletes with cardiac disorders over time to learn more about the condition.
 The researchers will compile a complete medical history of young competitive athletes with a cardiac disorder that places them at risk of sudden cardiac arrest to guide future care and treatment options.

-your exercise habits and sports participation.
+We will record information from your medical records at enrollment and then approximately every six months.
+We will collect information, such as demographics, your diagnostic testing, any cardiac events, and cardiovascular symptoms.
+We will also record your exercise habits and sports participation.
 This information will be uploaded and stored in a secure research database.
 The research team may monitor your health and progress through reviewing your medical records while still enrolled in the study.

-We would also like you to fill out 3 short questionnaires on our research database about your diagnosis and symptoms, exercise habits and sports participation, and well-being at your initial enrollment and then approximately every six months.
-We will give you a $100 gift card when
+You will be asked to fill out 3 short questionnaires on our research database about your diagnosis and symptoms, exercise habits and sports participation, and well-being at enrollment and thenapproximately every six months.

-you enroll and a $50 gift card each time you complete the study questionnaires.
+We will give you a $100 gift card when you enroll and a $50 gift card each time you complete the study questionnaires, approximately every six months.

 You will not receive any medical treatment by participating in this study.